mellowmarshe/brainfricc/README.md

 To use do:

 ```
-# this will read the file and run the brainfuck in it. if none passed it will run a hello world brainfuck
+# this will read the file and run the brainfuck in it
 $ brainfricc [file]
 ```